 - Reliance on internet.
 Because cloud-based servers are hosted online, if your internet or your provider’s internet go down, you won’t have access to any of your information.

 - Lack of control.
 With cloud-based servers, you are trusting another party to take care of your data.
 This means you are relying on them to update physical servers and software and keep your data secure.
-Make sure you work with a company you can trust.
+Make sure you work with a company you can trust, that upholds the most stringent cybersecurity practices.